-- making space in our schedule for down time, which allows time for conversations, crying and feeling sad
+- making space in our schedule for downtime, which allows time for conversations, crying and feeling sad

-- read The Paper Dolls, chosen by my 5yo, which is a secular book written by Julia Donaldson which really expresses the sadness of loss and the precious-ness of memories in a beautiful way.
-I’ve used this to explore grieve in workshops, and this week when my daughter chose to read it, she found the wondering questions I’d written in the back, such as I wonder which part of the story you like best.
+- read The Paper Dolls, chosen by my 5yo, which is a secular book written by Julia Donaldson that really expresses the sadness of loss and the precious-ness of memories in a beautiful way.
+I’ve used this to explore grief in workshops, and this week when my daughter chose to read it, she found the wondering questions I’d written in the back, such as I wonder which part of the story you like best.
 I wonder which part of this story could be about someone you love dying.
 I wonder what part of this story is a bit like Jesus.
-She found these surprisingly easy to answer, and gave her an opportunity to talk about death and loss, Jesus and heaven in a profound but very childlike and appropriate way.
+She found these surprisingly easy to answer and gave her an opportunity to talk about death and loss, Jesus and heaven in a profound but very childlike and appropriate way.

 One of the things we intentionally put into the Held in Hope books are good practise for grieving, including the following:

 - a memory box – a small cardboard box with items which remind you of the person

 - a candle – to light and remember them

 - a tree to plant to remember them (this could also be any perennial plant)